Whitechapel murders: Legacy

-The murderer or murderers were never identified and the cases remain unsolved.
+The murderer or murderers were never identified, and the cases remain unsolved.
 Sensational reportage and the mystery surrounding the identity of the killer or killers fed the development of the character "Jack the Ripper", who was blamed for all or most of the murders.
 Hundreds of books and articles discuss the Whitechapel murders, and they feature in novels, short stories, comic books, television shows, and films of multiple genres.

 The poor of the East End had long been ignored by affluent society, but the nature of the Whitechapel murders and of the victims' impoverished lifestyles drew national attention to their living conditions.
 The murders galvanised public opinion against the overcrowded, unsanitary slums of the East End and led to demands for reform.
 On 24 September 1888, George Bernard Shaw commented sarcastically on the media's sudden concern with social justice in a letter to The Star newspaper:

 Whilst we conventional Social Democrats were wasting our time on education, agitation and organisation, some independent genius has taken the matter in hand, and by simply murdering and disembowelling ... women, converted the proprietary press to an inept sort of communism.

 Acts of Parliament, such as the Housing of the Working Classes Act 1890 and the Public Health Amendment Act 1890, set minimum standards for accommodation in an effort to transform degenerated urban areas.
 The worst of the slums were demolished in the two decades following the Whitechapel murders.

 Abberline retired in 1892, and Matthews lost his position as Home Secretary in the 1892 general election.
 Arnold retired the following year, and Swanson and Anderson retired after 1900.
-No document in the Whitechapel murders file dates after 1896.
+No document in the Whitechapel murders file dates to after 1896.